awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 ![\[Replace input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/input-output-resultpath-amend.png)![\[Replace input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/)![\[Replace input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/)

-Using the example of the state machine and Lambda function described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial, we could pass the following input\.
+Using the example of the state machine and Lambda function described in the [Creating a Step Functions State Machine That Uses Lambda](tutorial-creating-lambda-state-machine.md) tutorial, we could pass the following input\.

 ```
 {